 - Determine if the Building Emergency Response Team requires activation.

 The Superintendent will determine what other educational facilities within the District must be notified and whether any emergency action needs to be taken at those facilities.
 The internal phone system as well as the emergency cell phone system will be utilized.
 The Superintendent will also determine if the District Emergency Response Team requires activation.
 These emergency response procedures follow the NIMS ICS (National Incident Management System Incident Command System) guidelines.

-In the event of an emergency situation, school closing, or delay Connect-ED and the following radio and television stations will be used: WHUD; WSPK/WBNR; WXPK; WBPM; WPDH/WPDA; WRRV/WRRB; WCZX; WZAB; WKXP; La Buena; TV Fox5; WWOR; WABC; WRNN.
+In the event of an emergency situation, school closing, or delay Connect-ED and the following radio and television stations will be used: WHUD; WSPK/WBNR; WXPK; WBPM; WPDH/WPDA; WRRV/WRRB; WCZX; WZAB; WKXP; La Buena; TV Fox5; WWOR; WABC; WRNN; CTWEATHER.COM.